asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 This page describes how to send these events to FnordMetric.
-To read more about the semantics of the events please see Events and Gauges (FIXPAUL)
+To read more about the semantics of the events please see [Events and Gauges](/documentation/classic_event_handlers)

 You can choose between a variety of ways to submit these events to FnordMetric: